airbytehq/terraform-provider-airbyte/docs/resources/destination_weaviate.md

 Optional:

 - `additional_headers` (Attributes List) Additional HTTP headers to send with every request. (see [below for nested schema](#nestedatt--configuration--indexing--additional_headers))
-- `batch_size` (Number) Default: 128
-The number of records to send to Weaviate in each batch
+- `batch_size` (Number) The number of records to send to Weaviate in each batch.
+Default: 128
-- `default_vectorizer` (String) must be one of ["none", "text2vec-cohere", "text2vec-huggingface", "text2vec-openai", "text2vec-palm", "text2vec-contextionary", "text2vec-transformers", "text2vec-gpt4all"]; Default: "none"
+- `default_vectorizer` (String) The vectorizer to use if new classes need to be created. must be one of ["none", "text2vec-cohere", "text2vec-huggingface", "text2vec-openai", "text2vec-palm", "text2vec-contextionary", "text2vec-transformers", "text2vec-gpt4all"]; Default: "none"
-The vectorizer to use if new classes need to be created
-- `text_field` (String) Default: "text"
+- `tenant_id` (String) The tenant ID to use for multi tenancy.
+Default: ""
-The field in the object that contains the embedded text
+- `text_field` (String) The field in the object that contains the embedded text.
+Default: "text"

 <a id="nestedatt--configuration--indexing--auth"></a>
 ### Nested Schema for `configuration.indexing.auth`